A complete guide to over 50s life insurance

 Some types of over 50s insurance products might offer better rates if you do answer some medical questions or reveal whether you smoke.

-Other types of life insurance might ask you to complete a health or lifestyle questionnaire or have a medical examination in order to be accepted.
+Other types of life insurance might ask you to complete a lifestyle questionnaire.
+Some may also ask you to have a medical exam.
+All of these may affect your acceptance, premiums, or payout.

 2. Fixed monthly premium

-You’ll be paying the premium for a long time, potentially the rest of your life.
+You'll be paying the premium for a long time.
+Potentially for the rest of your life, or until you reach a certain age.
 You should consider how much you can comfortably afford to pay each month.

 3. Guaranteed cash lump sum